Female Hormone Test (Complete Profile) is for accurately assessing the following six essential hormones:

 Low FSH values may indicate that:

-- the hypothalamus or pituitary gland, which are the hormone control centers in the brain, aren’t functioning properly
+- The hypothalamus or pituitary gland, the hormone control centre in the brain, isn't functioning properly.

-- a tumour is interfering with the brain’s ability to control the production of FSH
+- A tumour interferes with the brain's ability to control the production of FSH.

 Luteinizing hormone (LH), a glycoprotein hormone produced by the anterior pituitary, is essential for reproduction in both men and women.

-In men, LH acts on the Leydig cells of the testes to stimulate production of testosterone, which is necessary for sexual function as well as spermatogenesis.
-LH levels are useful for the clinical assessment of infertility: low levels in men can result in hypogonadism and insufficient sperm production, while in women LH levels are used to determine the occurrence of ovulation for couples trying to conceive.
-High LH levels are seen in polycystic ovarian syndrome, and in precocious puberty levels are similar to those seen in reproductive age individuals instead of the lower levels normally seen in children.
+In men, LH acts on the Leydig cells of the testes to stimulate the production of testosterone, which is necessary for sexual function and spermatogenesis.
+LH levels are helpful for the clinical assessment of infertility: low levels in men can result in hypogonadism and insufficient sperm production, while in women, LH levels are used to determine the occurrence of ovulation for couples trying to conceive.
+High LH levels are seen in polycystic ovarian syndrome and in precocious puberty, levels are similar to those seen in reproductive-age individuals instead of the lower levels normally seen in children.

-LH levels can also be used in the diagnosis of pathologies of the hypothalamus or pituitary.
-As women enter menopause, LH levels rise as ovarian hormone production declines, reducing the negative feedback effect on GnRH production.
-LH testing can help evaluate a woman’s menopausal status.
-Ranges for blood spot LH in premenopausal women (luteal phase) are 0.5—12.8 U/ L, in premenopausal women (follicular phase) 1.6—9.3 U/L, in postmenopausal women 15—64 U/L, and in men 1.0—8.4 U/L
+LH levels can also be used in diagnosing pathologies of the hypothalamus or pituitary.
+As women enter menopause, LH levels rise as ovarian hormone production declines, reducing the negative feedback on GnRH production.
+LH testing can help evaluate a woman's menopausal status.
+Ranges for blood spot LH in premenopausal women (luteal phase) are 0.5—12.8 U/ L, in premenopausal women (follicular phase) 1.6—9.3 U/L, in postmenopausal women 15—64 U/L, and men 1.0—8.4 U/L

-This Blood Spot hormone test is safe and has easy step-by-step instructions to use.
-Due to its nature of producing valid and reliable results, this testing kit helps eliminate any recurring doubts and fears about what you are feeling.
-A simple step of collecting your sample and send it to us.
+This Blood Spot hormone test is safe and has easy step-by-step instructions.
+Due to its producing valid and reliable results, this testing kit helps eliminate any recurring doubts and fears about what you feel—a simple step of collecting your sample and sending it to us.
 Once the laboratory obtains your results, you will receive your test result between 3-5 working days via email.